The “How Much Is It?” Question

 BUT WHAT IF I GET A “NO” AND THEY ASK ABOUT THE PRICE AGAIN?

 Here are a few choices that have helped me in that scenario:

-OPTION 3: If you know the price they would have to pay, give it and follow it with a hint at an incentive “The price is $_____ HOWEVER should you decide this is something you truly want, we would do everything possible to not let price stand in the way of us earning your business.
-I would just need to ask you a few quick questions to make sure what we have to offer would be a good fit for you, would that be ok?”
+OPTION 3: If you know the price they would have to pay, give it and follow it with a hint at an incentive “The price is $_____ HOWEVER, should you decide this is something you truly want, we would do everything possible not to let price stand in the way of us earning your business.
+I need to ask you a few quick questions to ensure our offer would be a good fit.
+Would that be ok?”

-Now, this doesn’t automatically mean I’m going to cut the price.
+Now, this doesn’t automatically mean I will cut the price.
 We can address that once we get to the negotiating phase.
 Right now, we are just trying to get past the opener phase.
 Once we legitimately get to the negotiation phase, there are other ways to offer an incentive without cutting the price.

 Prospect (in middle/after presentation):

 “Let me get that for you – quick question – other than price, is there anything else stopping us from moving forward now?”

 If the prospect says, “no, if we can agree on the price, we are ready to move forward,” or something to that effect, you have a buying signal, and it’s time to close the deal.

 You can also ask the question this way:

 “Let me get that for you – quick question – if we can agree on pricing, can we move forward now?”